ziotom78/raytracing_course/tomasi-ray-tracing-07a.md

 -   The «sum» must be understood in a non-literal sense, just like the sum of the real/imaginary parts ($z = x + iy$) or of orthogonal vectors ($\vec v = 3\hat ı + 4\hat ȷ$).

--   You can see the notation $\vec v \cdot \vec w + \vec v \wedge \vec w$ as a mnemonic aid to remember how geometric products are added and multiplied.
+-   You can view the notation $\vec v \cdot \vec w + \vec v \wedge \vec w$ as a mnemonic aid to remember how geometric products are added and multiplied.

 -   Since $\vec v \cdot \vec w \propto \cos\theta$ and $\left\|\vec v \wedge \vec w\right\| \propto \sin\theta$, it is reminiscent of